bobanetwork/snap-account-abstraction-keyring-hc/README.md

 ## Install the Snap

-To install the snap, follow [this link](https://hc-wallet.sepolia.boba.network/) and select "Install Snap & Connect."
+To install the snap, follow [this link (only Boba Sepolia as of 21 Nov 2024)](https://hc-wallet.sepolia.boba.network/) and select "Install Snap & Connect."
 This will also connect your MetaMask to the Boba Sepolia Network.
 You can then create your "AA HC Wallet" account; we recommend creating it deterministically, though you have the option to import a private key instead.
 If you choose that option, *please* ensure you back up and save your private key.

 ### Recover your Wallet Address